Multi-Tenant Laravel

 For most Laravel applications, the shared database with tenant column is the right starting point.
 It keeps operational complexity low, works well up to thousands of tenants, and avoids the connection pooling overhead that database-per-tenant introduces.
 The trade-off is that per-tenant backup, export, and deletion require custom tooling, and composite unique constraints (like tenant_id, email) replace simple unique indexes.

-Switch to database-per-tenant when regulatory requirements demand physical data separation, when individual tenants generate enough load to justify dedicated resources, or when tenant data sizes vary so dramatically that shared indexes become inefficient.
+Switch to database-per-tenant when regulatory requirements demand physical data separation (NHS DSPT, FCA, or contractual obligations that specify physical isolation).
+It also makes sense when individual tenants generate enough load to justify dedicated resources, or when tenant data sizes vary so dramatically that shared indexes become inefficient.

-In our experience, the shared database approach with Eloquent global scopes covers roughly 80% of use cases.
-The remaining 20% typically involve healthcare, financial services, or government contracts where physical separation is a compliance requirement.
+In our experience, the shared database approach with Eloquent global scopes covers the majority of use cases.
+The remainder typically involve healthcare, financial services, or government contracts where physical separation is a compliance requirement.

 Choosing a Multi-Tenancy Package: Spatie Versus Stancl